-Simple Minds had been around for 5 years and developed a strong following in England when this was released.
+Simple Minds had been around for five years and developed a strong following in England when this was released.
 The song was much more bombastic and radio-friendly than their previous material, and alienated many of their core fans, but was a breakthrough hit in the US for the band, where it was by far their biggest hit.
 It is one of the few Simple Minds songs that they didn't write themselves.